Probate Law in Arizona

 Locating the Will

 In most cases, the decedent leaves clear direction regarding the location of the last will and testament or files one with a primary attorney.
 However, sometimes people have to go digging for one.
-In other cases, there is no will and the Arizona court-appointed executor must handle all assets.
+In other cases, there is no will and the Arizona court-appointed executor must handle all assets

 It is also possible that the deceased created a living trust instead.
-A living trust is a document that places all assets into a trust and that transfer to a designated trustee upon death.
+A living trust is a document that places all assets into a trust and that transfers them to a designated trustee upon death.
 Living trusts do not require any probation or courts.
 Many parties elect to go this route for the sake of convenience and avoiding drawn-out court battles.

 The Superior Court is Arizona’s general jurisdiction court.
-It is a single entity with locations in each county that handle matters of wills and estates.
+It is a single entity with locations in each county that handles matters of wills and estates.
 For example, if the deceased had lived in Tucson, their Will would be probated in the Pima County Superior Court of Arizona.

 Notifying the Court

 Notifying the court to open the estate is the next step.
-The Arizona probate law court clerk can handle this step, unless there is a named executor.
+The Arizona probate law court clerk can handle this step unless there is a named executor.

 After the court receives notification, a scheduled hearing takes place.
 This officiates the executor appointee and grants him or her legal authority to operate on behalf of the last will and testament.